Back

 However, while Confluent Cloud reduces some complexity associated with managing Kafka, there is still a learning curve related to Kafka concepts, APIs, and stream processing libraries.
 The learning curve for Confluent Cloud may be shorter than self-managed Kafka, but it might still take a few days to a couple of weeks, depending on your team's prior knowledge and experience.

 Of course, Confluent is not the only managed Kafka solution.
-There are other solutions such as Amazon MSK and Aiven Apache Kafka.
+There are other solutions such as Amazon MSK and Aiven for Apache Kafka.
 There are also solutions that use Kafka under the hood, namely our own—Quix.
 Quix doesn’t fit in the managed Kafka category, because it is focused on stream processing.
 As such it includes a fully managed Kubernetes environment where you can build and run serverless containers using an online IDE and integrated data exploration tools.
 Quix connects to any Kafka instance and has data source and sink connectors for Kinesis.

 Conclusion